nezaboodka/reactronic/README.md

   - **State** - a set of objects that store data of an application;
   - **Transaction** - a function that changes state objects in transactional (atomic) way;
-  - **Trigger** - a function that is called automatically in response to state changes made by a transaction;
+  - **Reaction** - a function that is called automatically in response to state changes made by a transaction;
   - **Cache** - a computed value having associated function that is called on-demand to renew the value if it was invalidated.

 The following picture illustrates relationships between the concepts